 Installing Arch Linux on UEFI with Full Disk Encryption

-This is a step by step guide to installing Arch Linux on UEFI with full disk encryption.
+This is a step-by-step guide to installing Arch Linux on UEFI with full disk encryption.
 It deliberately contains no unnecessary words or bling.
-It is havily based on the Arch Linux wiki’s installation guide so if you’re ever stuck, just refer to it and the rest of the awesome Arch wiki.
+It is heavily based on the Arch Linux wiki’s installation guide, so if you’re ever stuck, just refer to it and the rest of the awesome Arch wiki.
 Download ISO Download the latest ISO from the Arch Linux website Create Bootable USB Stick You can skip this step if you just want to run Arch Linux in a VM.

 Creating Grafana Dashboards for Node.js Apps on Kubernetes